-I am an assistant professor in the Graduate Program in Operations Research and Industrial Engineering
+I am an associate professor and Area Coordinator in the Graduate Program in Operations Research and Industrial Engineering

 I also hold a courtesy appointment in the Department of Petroleum

 and Geosystems Engineering (PGE).
 In addition to